elkhattabia/PCA-from-scratch/README.md

 # PCA-from-scratch
-An atytempt at understanding , making and implementing PCA using Python.
+An attempt at understanding and implementing PCA using Python.